Skip to content

 Use gh search code or browse the repos directly to find skills covering the UI pattern you need (dashboards, forms, charts, chat UIs, landing pages, etc.).
 If a relevant skill exists, install it via learn_skill and follow its conventions instead of inventing your own.
 A pre-existing skill encodes design decisions, accessibility, and component choices that would otherwise take you hours to rediscover.
 Only build from scratch if nothing matches.

-Two-legged systems: CI as the source of truth
+Two-legged systems: GitHub (CI) as the Source of Truth

 Most non-trivial bots are two-legged: